 HUD will review a consolidated plan/action plan in accordance with 24 CFR 91.500(b).
-The 45-day review period will begin whenever the eCon Planning Suite submission or executed SF-424(s) are received by the field office, whichever is later.
-HUD will disapprove as substantially incomplete any consolidated plan or action plan covering FY 2017 funding that does not reflect actual CDBG, HOME, ESG and HOPWA allocation amounts on the form SF-424(s), in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
-A grantee whose action plan is disapproved for this reason is advised to not resubmit a revised plan until HUD has announced the actual FY 2017 allocation amounts, and until the grantee has incorporated the actual allocation amounts into its plan.
-(See Section II. regarding including the HTF program in an original or amended consolidated plan/action plan.)
+The 45-day review period will begin whenever the eCon Planning Suite submission or original executed SF-424, certifications and applicable assurances are received by the field office, whichever is later.
+HUD will disapprove as substantially incomplete any consolidated plan or action plan covering FY 2018 funding that does not reflect actual CDBG, HOME, ESG and HOPWA allocation amounts on the form SF-424(s), in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
+The HTF allocation must be included if the HTF allocations are published before the state submits its consolidated plan or action plan.
+(See Section II.)
+A grantee whose action plan is disapproved for this reason is advised to not resubmit a revised plan until HUD has announced the actual FY 2018 allocation amounts, and until the grantee has incorporated the actual allocation amounts into its plan.

 24 CFR 91.500(b) states HUD may disapprove a plan or a portion of a plan if it is inconsistent with the purpose of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 12703), if it is substantially incomplete, or, in the case of a CDBG certification under §91.225(a) and (b) or §91.325(a) and (b), if it is not satisfactory to the Secretary in accordance with §570.304, §570.429(g), or §570.485(c).
-The following are examples of substantially incomplete plans:
+The following are examples provided in §91.500(b) of substantially incomplete plans:

-- (1) A plan developed without the required citizen participation or the required consultation; - (2) A plan fails to satisfy all the required elements in 24 CFR Part 91, as reflected in the eCon Planning Suite.
-This includes when the grantee has not provided a final statement of community development objectives and the projected use of funds; - (3) A plan for which a certification is rejected by HUD as inaccurate; and - (4) A plan without a description of the manner in which the unit of general local government or state will provide financial or other assistance to a public housing agency if the public housing agency is designated as "troubled" by HUD.
+(1) A plan developed without the required citizen participation or the required consultation;

+(2) A plan fails to satisfy all the required elements in 24 CFR Part 91, as reflected in the eCon Planning Suite.
+This includes when the grantee has not provided a final statement of community development objectives and the projected use of funds;

+(3) A plan for which a certification is rejected by HUD as inaccurate, after HUD has inspected the evidence and provided due notice and opportunity for comment; and

+(4) A plan without a description of the manner in which the unit of general local government or state will provide financial or other assistance to a public housing agency if the public housing agency is designated as "troubled" by HUD.

 24 CFR 91.500(d) states that "(t)he jurisdiction may revise or resubmit a plan within 45 days after the first notification of disapproval."
-HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2017 consolidated plans/action plans.
+HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2018 consolidated plans/action plans.
 This provision does not prohibit a grantee from re-submitting a plan after that time period.